More things I've learned about freelancing

 Payment schedules FTW

 My first job out of university was accounts assistant at an advertising agency.
 My boss always used to say to me: “never forget that there’s a real-world bank account!” – which took me a while to get my head around, of course there’s a real bank account – but I soon understood what he meant.
-Sometimes things can look pretty good on paper, but if the invoices you’re sending aren’t actually being paid in the real world, while the bills keep on coming, the reality can be a very different story.
+Sometimes things can look pretty good on paper, but if the invoices you’re sending out aren’t actually being paid in the real world, while the bills keep on coming, the reality can be a very different story.

 Later, after I started meeting entrepreneurs as a reporter, I’d always ask about the biggest challenges people had faced in growing their businesses.
 Managing cashflow came up around 90% of the time.